dtube/docs/contribute.md

 |[curation](https://github.com/dtube/dtube-curation)|NodeJS|A discord bot for DTube's curation team||

 ## Coding
-If you don't know what to work on but want to help, please work on issues listed on each repository tagged as bug or enhancement.
+If you don't know what to work on but want to help, please work on issues listed on each repository tagged as *bug* or *enhancement*.

 However, it's also perfectly okay to submit pull requests for something you just want, even if it's not listed in the issues.
 Just understand that for this case not everything will get merged if it doesn't gather enough approval from other developers.